Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Dodgers' 4.21 team ERA ranks 17th across all MLB pitching staffs.
+- The Dodgers' 4.20 team ERA ranks 16th among all league pitching staffs.

+- Miller (8-3) gets the starting nod for the Dodgers in his 17th start of the season.
+He's put together a 4.00 ERA in 87 2/3 innings pitched, with 79 strikeouts.

-- His last time out was on Tuesday against the Arizona Diamondbacks, when the righty tossed six innings, surrendering four earned runs while giving up seven hits.
+- His last appearance was on Tuesday against the Arizona Diamondbacks, when the righty threw six innings, surrendering four earned runs while allowing seven hits.

-- The 24-year-old has a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .236 to his opponents.
+- The 24-year-old has put up an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
+Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.